Shaping children's futures: The power of Thrive in the Early Years

 When we had our last visit from Ofsted, the inspectors commented on how calm things were here.
 When we told them we used Thrive, they evidently knew what that meant and didn’t ask us anything else around wellbeing.
 But if we had needed to produce evidence of how our approach to wellbeing, we could have done because of the data that is available to us from Thrive-Online.

-As well as one-to-one work, we also use class action plans from TOL.
-Because we have new children starting every term, we need to use TOL differently to schools and I’ve recently been talking about how we can use it more effectively with our Relationship Manager.
+As well as one-to-one work, we also use class action plans from Thrive-Online.
+Because we have new children starting every term, we need to use Thrive-Online differently to schools and I’ve been talking to the Thrive team about how we can use it more effectively.
 I’ve found that the support that is available from Thrive is excellent whenever we have a question or want to improve an aspect of our practice.

 A calm environment